Wilfrid Thomas: In London

 In 1951 the format of the show changed, with Thomas being based in London and producing his weekly programs from British or Continental locations or from his top-floor Mayfair flat, where he played host to a wide variety of show-business celebrities.
-He and his wife Betty had a holiday home at Pittwater, where he enjoyed surf fishing.
+He and Bettie had a holiday home at Pittwater, where he enjoyed surf fishing.

 Italian connection

 Thomas's first direct involvement with Italy was immediately post-war when he was stirred by the plight of "Displaced Persons" (refugees) to involve himself in the Inter-governmental Committee for European Migration, and used his pen and microphone to welcome the flood of unemployed Italian migrants to Australia.

-Later he was involved with the refugees from the November 1980 earthquake disaster in Naples.
+Later he was involved with the refugees in the November 1980 earthquake disaster in Naples.
 As chairman of the Guild of Travel Writers in London, he helped raise donations for the relief fund.

-He and wis wife Betty owned an apartment in a 14th century house on the Isola Tiberina in the middle of the River Tiber, where they holidayed every year.
+Thomas and his wife Bettie owned an apartment in a 14th-century house on the Isola Tiberina in the middle of the River Tiber, where they holidayed every year.